Below are 8 reasons why jewellery is still the perfect gift, and why women still love receiving it!

 8. It’s a piece of art

-Jewellery sits neatly between the world of art and craft.
-What more can you ask for, then an everyday art piece that can be shared with others as you move about your day?
+Jewellery sits neatly between the worlds of art, craft, and design.
+What more can you ask for, than an everyday art piece that can be shared with others as you move about your day?

 Written by Chayle Cook For NSCAD University seminar "Jewellery of Ancient Cultures" 2010.